japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManager.md

   keyRow: UnsafeRow): Unit
 ----

-Removes the state for the key from the <<spark-sql-streaming-StateStore.adoc#, StateStore>>
+Removes the state for the key from the <<spark-sql-streaming-StateStore.md#, StateStore>>

 Used exclusively when `InputProcessor` is requested to [callFunctionAndUpdateState](InputProcessor.md#callFunctionAndUpdateState) ([right after all rows have been processed](InputProcessor.md#onIteratorCompletion))